PhD in Aerospace Engineering

 Time Limits and Residency Requirement:

-From the time the student starts to enroll in the program, no more than nine years may elapse until all requirements for the degree have been completed.
+From the time the student starts to enroll in the program, no more than 10 years may elapse until all requirements for the degree have been completed.

 Other Program Requirements: